Trade between the US and China is so extensive; shipping from China to the US is one of the hottest topics.

 Importer Security Filing (ISF):

-Submit an Importer Security Filing (ISF), also called 10+2 filing, to CBP.
+Other requirements include filing an Importer Security Filing, also commonly called 10+2 filing, with CBP.

-Ensure it’s done 24 hours before goods are loaded onto a vessel for the US.
+It has to be filed at least 24 hours before the goods start loading onto a vessel destined for the US.

-The ISF gives CBP advance details about the importer, consignee, seller, and imported goods.
+The ISF provides CBP with prior information on the importer, consignee, seller, and merchandise being imported.

 Commercial Invoice:

-Create a commercial invoice detailing imported goods for customs clearance by CBP.
+Provide a commercial invoice for goods being imported to be declared for customs clearance by CBP.

 Packing List: